brycewray/hugo-site/content/posts/2022/10/automated-social-media-images-cloudinary-hugo/index.md

 First, look at this tweet of a few months ago from the nice folks at [CloudCannon](https://cloudcannon.com) *(reproduced here as only a graphic, in case ongoing changes to the Twitter platform limit your ability to view the original tweet)*:

-{{< imgc src="Twitter_CloudCannon_1534248828559400960_1774x1838.png" alt="Screen capture of CloudCannon tweet from 2022-06-07, “Using remote data files is a @GoHugoIO feature that unlocks entirely new ways of thinking about what a static site generator can do.
+{{< img src="Twitter_CloudCannon_1534248828559400960_1774x1838.png" alt="Screen capture of CloudCannon tweet from 2022-06-07, “Using remote data files is a @GoHugoIO feature that unlocks entirely new ways of thinking about what a static site generator can do.
 Learn more about this feature.”" phn=true >}}

 By comparison, the original text of the tweet, before the background processes added that image and its surrounding *social media sharing card*, looked like this: